frederic-perez/AmE-dictionary/data/dictionary.md

 __pappy__
 __paprika__ _n_
 __paracetamol__ _n_ :dart::mega: /ˌpærəˈsiːtəˌmɒl; -ˈsɛtə-/
+__parade rest__ _n_ A position of rest for soldiers, in which, however, they are required to be silent and motionless. _He stood at parade rest._
 __paradigm__ _n_ :mute:[paradi~~g~~m]
 __paradox__ _n_ :two: __1__ A statement that seems to contradict itself but may nonetheless be true: _the paradox that standing is more tiring than walking._
 __paradoxical__ _adj_